 We may in the future require licenses to third-party technology and materials.
 Such licenses may not be available in the future or may not be available on commercially reasonable terms, or at all, which could have a material adverse effect on our business and financial condition.
 We may rely on third parties from whom we license proprietary technology to file and prosecute patent applications and maintain patents and otherwise protect the intellectual property we license from them.
 We may have limited control over these activities or any other intellectual property that may be related to our in-licensed intellectual property.
 For example, we cannot be certain that such activities by these licensors will be conducted in compliance with applicable laws and regulations or will result in valid and enforceable patents and other intellectual property rights.
 We may have limited control over the manner in which our licensors initiate an infringement proceeding against a third-party infringer of the intellectual property rights or defend certain of the intellectual property that may be licensed to us.
 It is possible that the licensors' infringement proceeding or defense activities may be less vigorous than if we conduct them ourselves.
-Even if we acquire the right to control the prosecution, maintenance, and enforcement of the licensed and sublicensed intellectual property relating to our diagnostic tests or therapeutic product candidates, we may require the cooperation of our licensors and any upstream licensor, which may not be forthcoming.
-Therefore, we cannot be certain that the prosecution, maintenance, and enforcement of these patent rights will be in a manner consistent with the best interests of our business.
-If we or our licensor fail to maintain such patents, or if we or our licensor lose rights to those patents or patent applications, the rights we have licensed may be reduced or eliminated and our right to the foregoing, the risks associated with patent rights that we license from third parties will also ap
+Even if we acquire the right to control the prosecution, maintenance, and enforcement of the licensors which may not be forthcoming.
+Therefore, we cannot be certain that the prosecution, maintenance, and enforcement of patent signs will be in a manner consistent with the best interests of our business.
+If we or our licensor fail to maintain such patents, or if we or our licensor lose rights to those patents or patent applications, the rights we have licensed and our right to develop and commercialize any of our diagnostic tests or therapeutic product candidates that are the subject of such licensed rights could be adversely affected.
+In addition to the foregoing, the risks associated with patent rights that we license from third parties will also apply to patent rights we may own in the